I’ve seen several changes in employee benefits and programs as a result of the pandemic. Do I need to adjust my COBRA process due to COVID-19?

 As an HR professional, keep in mind these extension periods and review deadlines before terminating coverages or not allowing enrollment due to deadline considerations.
 Better to be safe during this time of change!

-strategic HR inc. has the answers to all of your tough Benefits and Compensation-related questions, particularly when addressing the new challenges that COVID-19 has presented.
-Please visit our Benefits & Compensation page for more information or our Employer’s Resource Guide to Coronavirus for more resources.
+Strategic HR has the answers to all of your tough Benefits and Compensation-related questions, particularly when addressing the new challenges that COVID-19 has presented.
+Please visit our Benefits & Compensation page for more information.